 You can also layer parchment paper between layers if you need to stack them.
 Just be aware some of the frosting may stick as it doesn't harden.

-If making the frosting for these brownies, it’s best to store them in the refrigerator since it contains milk and jam.
-However, if making without frosting, they can be stored in an airtight container on the counter.
+If you make the frosting for these brownies, it’s best to store it in the refrigerator since it contains milk and jam.
+However, if you make them without frosting, they can be stored in an airtight container on the counter.

-TIP: I don’t recommend adding in fresh strawberries to this recipe.
+TIP: I don't recommend adding fresh strawberries to this recipe.
 Why?
-Fresh strawberries contain lots of water and as they bake, they release that water which would negatively affects the texture of the finished product.
+Fresh strawberries contain lots of water, and as they bake, they release that water, which negatively affects the texture of the finished product.

 If you’re a brownie lover, in any flavor, then these banana pudding brownies and these butterscotch brownies, will win you over for sure!